1. Why China? The Supplier Landscape for DTC Dropshipping

 LightInTheBox

-B2C Retail PlatformLightInTheBox is a NYSE-listed Chinese online retail company specializing in fashion, apparel, home & garden, and electronics.
-It operates as a direct retailer (similar to Banggood) rather than a multi-seller marketplace, with its own supply chain and quality processes.
+B2C Retail PlatformLightInTheBox is a NYSE-listed Chinese online retailer, mostly fashion, apparel, home & garden, and some electronics.
+Similar to Banggood in structure — a direct retailer, not a multi-seller marketplace, running its own supply chain and QC processes.

 Pros